dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 becomes defined by delusion.
 In the age of social media, humanity will only continue to become more susceptible to this.

-> Sir, I do say to you, which one of these countries is a shithole?

 One particularly useful tactic is to exploit the mandela effect to create the impression that time travel is possible and the future can physically manifest itself in the past.
 Why is this so powerful?